 -You have to work for a good score on this course.
 The trees are so frequent you will inevitably get some bad bounces.
-Plus, there aren't very many short holes.
-All the holes are par 3, but I say +10 is a good goal.
+Plus, there aren't very many short, birdieable holes.
+All the holes are par 3, so I say aiming for +5 or +10 is a good goal.

 -Some of the noteworthy holes are #2, a downhill forehand hyzer shot into a field, hole 6, a long downhill shot where you just have to pick a line and hope you hit it, and hole 15, where the basket taunts you 450 feet away between two narrow rows of trees.

 -The Mach X baskets have been well loved, but they still catch as expected.
 The teepads are spacious and grippy.
 Trash cans are not very frequent, but people seem to do a good job of not littering.

 -There is only a few patches of undergrowth.
 No serious blackberries or anything.
 The heavy foot traffic keeps the weeds out.